Nominations sought for state’s best school board members

 - Personal leadership in resolving a crisis or major difficulty with the result of more equitable outcomes for students.

-Nominations of school board members who have provided outstanding leadership may be submitted online at isbe.net/Pages/thomas-lay-burroughs-award.aspx.
+Nominations of school board members who have provided outstanding leadership may be submitted online at https://www.isbe.net/Pages/thomas-lay-burroughs-award.aspx.